xianbaum/tumblrcli/README.md

 ### Short-hand

 To make a text post directly from command line without opening any editors or anything, use the "-m" argument, followed by the text post.
 Currently, whitespace is ignored.

-## Todo:
-- Add support for uploading photo sets.
-I do not know how to do this
-- Add support for post editing and maybe post index listing
-- Find out why it always published publicly
-- Put on pip